MeteoSwiss/opendata/docs/c-climate-data/c8-c9-climate-scenarios.md

   Usage:

-  - Download the file (or copy the code) to your linux bash terminal and to the folder where you to want to store the data.
+  - Download the file to the folder where you to want to store the data.
   - Run the bash script in a terminal.
 The console will ask you to choose between DAILY-LOCAL and DAILY-GRIDDED datasets.
 Afterwards you can set further specifications for DAILY-LOCAL (stations, parameters, GWLs, file format) or DAILY-GRIDDED (parameters, GWLs) and finally choose to download the desired data.

   Example download session: